310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Souma v3 %}
-Is that so.
+I see.
 So far Nagumo and Buchou-dono have drawn something, but I have yet to do so.
 Let’s see, it’s time I draw while looking at Anzu-dono’s drawings…♪

 …Hm, it’s quite difficult to draw.